 It is Miriam's understanding with eastern and western training but foremost through experience working in diverse cultural environments, that modern lifestyle and emotions injure our organs and impact our fascia and musculoskeletal system.

 In her manual therapy sessions, she gives a major focus on bringing balance back to the belly organs, the kidney and endocrine function and the associated meridians.
 She uses gentle movement and manipulations, dynamic muscle strengthening, fascia release techniques and meridian stretches throughout the interconnected system of the body.
 As she is also trained as a cranio-sacral practitioner with a special interest in biodynamics, her approach comforts elderly bodies.

 Miriam has many years of experience with two busy clinics in Europe with a focus in Babies, Children and Women's Health.

 Her upbringing in a traditional herbal healing environment high up in the European Alps and her relationship with the local custodians of Gumbaynggirr country since she was a young woman expands her understanding of hands on healing.
 Miriam appreciates every moment she has learning from the people of this land and is passionate about supporting health that is based on traditional ways.

-Miriam is available: Tuesdays in Bellingen, Fridays and Saturdays she has closed books working in other communities.
+Miriam is available: Wednesdays or after hours in Bellingen, Fridays and Saturdays she has closed books working in other communities.